6 Dependencies

 Launch app with the shinypak package:

-Managing imports is slightly more involved than exports because imported dependencies can live in DESCRIPTION and the NAMESPACE:
+Importing dependencies is slightly more involved than exports because imports are managed by both the DESCRIPTION and the NAMESPACE:

 Package-level depencencies

 The DESCRIPTION file manages dependencies with three fields: Depends, Imports, and Suggests.
-2
+Most add-on packages belong under the Imports field (i.e., functions from these packages are used in the code below R/).3

 Depends